-Things are a bit different in a programme, where projects may start to deliver benefits before the programme is completed.
-The programme team may take on benefits tracking too, while the programme is running.
+Things are a bit different in a program, where projects may start to deliver benefits before the program is completed.
+The program team may take on benefits tracking too, while the program is running.

 - what benefits you can expect from the project